Follow me on Twitter for my latest adventures!

 let's start with some background.

-sure. i got into programming around 1996. it was hard to get internet access here in latvia at that time so i befriended a unix sysadmin who was like my teacher at that time. anyway, from there, i met this friend on irc, who helped me with various computer-related things and introduced me to linux and programming.
+sure. i got into programming around 1996. it was hard to get internet access at that time so i befriended a unix sysadmin who was like my teacher at that time. anyway, from there, i met this friend on irc, who helped me with various computer-related things and introduced me to linux and programming.

 my first experience with programming was creating an irc client. it was fun exploring this protocol. since then i have been programming both for fun and work in many various languages. at one point i even wrote an intrusion prevention system when i worked as an white-hat (ethical) hacker.